Skip to main content

 Sick Leave

-Employees are entitled to mandatory sick pay from the employer if the employment is expected to continue for more than one month or if the employee has worked for more than 14 consecutive days.
-From January 1, 2019, sick pay is at 80% of the salary for days 1-14, with a deduction of approximately 20%.
-Prior to 2019, there is no compensation for day 1 and 80% for days 2-14.
-Compensation payable by the state may apply from day 15, determined by the Swedish Social Insurance Agency.
+Employees are entitled to sick pay from the employer if the employment is expected to continue for more than one month or if the employee has worked for more than 14 consecutive days.
+Sick pay is generally 80% of salary and is subject to a qualifying deduction.
+Compensation payable by the state may apply from day 15, as determined by the Swedish Social Insurance Agency.
 Employers are not obligated to provide supplementary sick pay unless specified in a collective bargaining agreement.

 Disability Leave